With Each Mile

 AeroPress Go Travel Coffee Press

 We’re coffee enthusiasts who need our fix even while hiking or staying in campers and yurts.
 The AeroPress Go travel coffee press is perfect for us.
 It makes smooth cold brew on the trail and hot coffee when we have access to a kettle or fire.
-We use five filters to ensure the water doesn’t seep through while steeping, but the result is always a delicious cup of coffee.
+We use five filters so the water doesn’t seep through while steeping, but the result is always a delicious cup of coffee.
 Plus, it packs away into a compact container, making it easy to toss into our hiking packs!

 Cascade Mountain Tech Trekking Poles

 The Cascade Mountain Tech hiking poles are Sam’s favorites.
 They’re lightweight, made from carbon fiber, and adjustable, making them versatile for tackling everything from flat surfaces to steep inclines and descents.
-Their durability has been outstanding; we’ve used them in muddy conditions, climbed Half Dome, traversed the Grand Canyon, and explored Olympic National Park.
+Their durability has been outstanding; we’ve used them in muddy conditions, climbed Half Dome, hike along the Grand Canyon, and explored Olympic National Park.

 Altra Lone Peak 7 Trail Shoes